sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 navigation:
   show: false
 ---
 SendGrid’s Automation beta allows you to send a series of emails to contacts automatically when you add them to a list you’ve specified.
-Automations are simple to set up, and once created, you can trigger them to new recipients simply by adding them to your chosen list, saving you time.
+Automations are simple to set up, and once created, you can trigger them by adding new recipients to your chosen list, saving you time.

-With the Automation beta, you could build campaigns to:
+With the Automation beta, you can build campaigns to:

 * Welcome new contacts when they join your list with a warm welcome and introductory tips.
 * Engage contacts who’ve downloaded an asset from you with follow-up content.
 * Promote an upcoming event to a list of invitees with a series of reasons to attend.